samad-yar-khan/twitter-clone-client/README.md

 <blockquote align="center">
   <b><i>
-    This is the fronr-end of a micro-blogging platform like twitter build using ReactJS.
+    This is the front-end of a micro-blogging platform like twitter build using ReactJS.
   </i></b>
 </blockquote>